BryanWilhite/jupyter-central/README.md

 So far, I have only hosted my notebooks on Azure (see “notebooks.azure.com” below) and effectively [here](https://github.com/BryanWilhite/jupyter-central#README) in this repo on GitHub.

-## my desktop setup
+## my cross-platform desktop setup

 My studio Jupyter environment is built on top of [Anaconda which is installed via Chocolatey on Windows](https://chocolatey.org/packages/anaconda3).
+(See “installing Anaconda on Ubuntu” below.)
 I then follow along with Microsoft’s plans for [.NET Interactive Notebooks](https://github.com/dotnet/interactive) by installing the 32-bit version of the .NET SDK 3.x and running the following:

 ```powershell
  dotnet tool install --global Microsoft.dotnet-interactive